A List of Safe Woods for Rats and Mice (And Unsafe Woods to Avoid)

 The content of this article was contributed by guest author (and rodent wrangler extraordinaire) Beri Instone

-But before we start – some important safety/ legal notes…
+But before we start – some important safety / legal notes.

 Make sure you are 100% sure what species the branch is from before giving it to pets (see the safe woods list below).
 It is ultra-important to know exactly what you’re giving them, so you can make an informed decision on safety.
-This means that simply grabbing a branch from the ground is a bad idea, and unless you’re very skilled, avoid trying to ID what species a tree is in winter (there will be no leaves to help you out, and many of the safe species do drop their leaves).
+This means that simply grabbing a branch from the ground is a bad idea.
+Also, unless you’re very skilled, avoid trying to ID what species a tree is in winter (there will be no leaves to help you out, and many of the safe species do drop their leaves).